zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab1.md

 ## Task G. View the Project Level Vulnerability Report

-> Every time you merge code into the main branch, the security pipeline will run and generate a project level vulnerability report that shows all vulnerabilities in *the latest commit to the default branch.* Think of this as the baseline set of vulnerabilities that you'll compare to vulnerabilities on other branches.
+> Every time you merge code into the main branch, the security pipeline will run and generate a project level vulnerability report that shows all vulnerabilities in *the latest commit to the default branch*.
+Think of this as the baseline set of vulnerabilities that you'll compare to vulnerabilities on other branches.

 1. Navigate to **Secure > Vulnerability Report**.

 1. Looking at the **Tool** column in the **Development vulnerabilities table**, you'll see a variety of vulnerability detections for each tool we enabled.

 1. Select the **Improper neutralization of special elements used in an SQL command** vulnerability.

-1. You will see two tabs here, **Details** and **Code flow**.
+You will see two tabs here, **Details** and **Code flow**.
 The **Details** tab shows general details about the vulnerability.

-1. The **Code flow** tab is a special feature provided by the advanced SAST scanner.
+The **Code flow** tab is a special feature provided by the advanced SAST scanner.
 This shows how your vulnerability is reached in your code.

 1. Review these different results.
 In the next lab, we will discuss how to triage and resolve these vulnerabilities.